charlesportwoodii/rpq-server/docs/Signals.md

 ## Graceful Shutdown `QUIT`

 When `QUIT` is sent to the main process, RPQ will immediately stop polling for new jobs. `TERM` will be sent to worker processes.
 Workers should stop whatever work they are doing and clean up if possible.
+Jobs that do not return a 0 exit status code will be requeued automatically.
+Jobs that do complete will not be requeued.

 Once all workers have finished their work, the main process will shut down.